aliyaboisselle/hippocampus/README.md

 Hippocampus takes a different approach, inspired by principles observed in biological memory:

--**Episodic and semantic memory as distinct stores.** Raw experience (episodic) is append-only and immutable.
+- **Episodic and semantic memory as distinct stores.** Raw experience (episodic) is append-only and immutable.
 The permanent ground truth of what happened.
 Derived beliefs (semantic) are mutable and updated by reconsolidation as new experience arrives.
 Every semantic memory carries a traceable link back to the episodes that produced it.
 This distinction is structural, not procedural: the data model enforces it, not a verification step that could be bypassed.

 - **Reconsolidation, not archiving.** Every semantic memory retrieval triggers re-summarization in current context, producing denser and more relevant memories over time.
 Memory quality improves with use rather than simply being preserved.